 Voting Information and Resources

-- You do NOT need a photo ID to vote in elections according to this ruling.
+- You do NOT need a photo ID to vote in elections.

 - Early Voting returns to 17 days

 - Same day registration is back for Early Voting.
-That means you can register and vote during Early Voting.
+That means you can register to vote and vote during Early Voting.

-- Out-of-precinct voting now requires the Board of Elections in each county to count the provisional ballot of an Election Day voter who appears at the wrong precinct, but in the correct county.
-However, your votes will only count for those candidates or issues that are on your ballot
+- Out-of-precinct voting requires the Board of Elections in each county to count the provisional ballot of an Election Day voter who appears at the wrong precinct, but in the correct county.
+However, your votes will only count for those candidates or issues that are on your ballot.

 - Pre-registration is permitted for 16- and 17-year-olds, when obtaining driver’s licenses or attending high school registration drives, to identify themselves and indicate their intent to vote when they turn 18.

 - Enter your full first and last name and check the "I am not a robot" box.
 For common names, you can also select your county to filter responses.
 Select the link with your name and you will get your Voter Information page.

 - If you are registered at your current address under your current name, that is great!
-On the same Voter Information page that lists your registration, you will see a link for your general election ballot near the bottom of the page under Sample Ballots.
+On the same Voter Information page that lists your registration, you will see a link for your general election and primary ballot near the bottom of the page under Sample Ballots.
 Primary Ballots are now available.
 Your polling station and other relevant information are listed here as well.